tsgates/arch-wiki-markdown/wiki/OpenSSL.md

 Remember that variables may be expanded in assignments, much like how shell scripts work.
 For a more thorough explanation of the configuration file format, see config(5).
-This man page is named openssl-config or config.5ssl in other operative systems, or it even may not be available through the man hierarchy at all; e.g., it may be placed in OpenSSL's share root, /usr/share/openssl.
+In some operating systems, this man page is named openssl-config or config(5ssl).
+Sometimes, it may not even be available through the man hierarchy at all, for example, it may be placed in the following location /usr/share/openssl.

 > Global variables